cefnoram/siger/sop.rst

 #.
 Document your findings from each phone call inquiry with our customers and submit your finding to management.

-.. topic:: SOPs and Their Functions
+.. tip:: SOPs and Their Functions

    An SOP is *not* intended to answer all question a team member may have about the business process.
 In contrast, SOPs are intended to be a supplemental training tool which enhances other training.